 A QUICK NOTE ON THE ARCHIVES AVAILABLE

-It was assumed that the BBC had lost their 2″ video recording years ago and that the only intact UK version was the rather grim looking ‘tele-recorded’ copy.
-However Norwegian Television came up trumps when they located an original video copy.
-This they gave to the BBC, who were able to replace the Norwegian language voice-overs with sound from the BBC film copy and remake a complete version.
-The BFI showed this videotape at one of their annual ‘Missing Believed Wiped’ screenings on the Southbank in December 2014…sadly I missed that.
+It was assumed that the BBC had lost their 2″ video recording years ago and that the only intact UK version was a rather grim looking ‘tele-recorded’ (film) copy.
+However Norwegian Television came up trumps when they located an original 2″ video-tape copy which they gave to the BBC, who were able to replace the Norwegian language voice-overs with sound from the BBC film copy, and remake a complete version.
+The British Film Institute showed this videotape at one of their ‘Missing Believed Wiped’ screenings on the Southbank, in December 2014…sadly I missed that.